In addition to the restrictions and requirements in part 7861.0260, the following apply to the conduct of electronic pull-tabs.

 An electronic game occasion must end any time that the sale and redemption of credits switches from a booth operation to a bar operation or from a bar operation to a booth operation.

-Any unclaimed credits left in the electronic pull-tab device will be retained by the organization and reported as other income.
+Any unclaimed credits left in the electronic pull-tab device will be retained by the organization.

 At the end of each month, an organization must report in a format prescribed by the commissioner of revenue the value of total sales, prizes paid, and net receipts from electronic pull-tab activity during the month.

 In addition to the requirements of subpart 1, when a predetermined qualifying winning electronic ticket, not to exceed the prize value in Minnesota Statutes, section 349.1721, subdivision 5, provides an option to the player to forfeit the ticket for a chance of a prize greater than, equal to, or less than the qualifying winning ticket, the player must choose to redeem or forfeit the qualifying winning ticket.